Zaid-Waghoo/mbodied-agents/mbodied/agents/sense/README.md

 ### 2. Define a Custom Sensory Agent

 Create a subclass of `SensoryAgent` to define a custom sensory agent.
-For example, the following class connects to a Gradio-based depth estimation server:
+For example,

 ```python